Skip to Main Content

 Salerno is a functional gateway city: the high-speed rail line connects it to Naples in under 40 minutes and to Rome in roughly 2 hours 30 minutes.
 From the station, the city centre is walkable, and Via Antonio Mazza sits within the older residential grid rather than on the seafront promenade, which means the immediate neighbourhood has a local rather than tourist character.
 The Amalfi Coast ferry terminal is also in Salerno, making the city a logical base for visitors who want to access the coast without paying peninsula prices for accommodation.

-Because specific booking information and current hours are not published in the sources available to us, arriving with some flexibility or contacting the venue directly before visiting is advisable.
+Reservations are recommended, and the posted hours should be checked before visiting.
 Venues of this type in Italian provincial cities often operate on dinner-focused hours with limited lunchtime service, and their capacity tends toward the intimate end.
-For the broader Salerno context, our full Salerno restaurants guide covers the city's dining scene in more depth.

 In Context: Similar Options